-There are six tabs in the Region/Estate window:
+There are eight tabs in the Region/Estate window:

 All of them except Estate deal with Region-specific options.
 The Estate tab contains options that affect your whole Estate, which may include many Regions.